 The ELN also coordinates and administers the Top Level Group (TLG) of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-Proliferation.
 The TLG encourages a public discourse and a better understanding of security and defence issues by participating in public and private events, tabling questions and initiating debates in the House of Commons and the House of Lords.

 The ELN encourages and supports other European countries to follow the TLG model.
-It cooperates with members of the German Subcommittee for Disarmament, Arms Control, and Non-proliferation and welcomes the foundation of an Italian group in April 2012.
+It cooperates with members of the German Bundestag's Subcommittee for Disarmament, Arms Control, and Non-proliferation and the Italian group based in Rome.